-E.2 Detecting Drunk Drivers
+E.3 Detecting and Prosecuting Impaired Drivers

-Detection of drunk drivers is an important component of any impaired driving system.
-Passive alcohol sensors, preliminary breath test devices, roadside evidential breath testing instruments and in-car video cameras have all been shown to be effective tools for identifying drunk drivers.
-GHSA supports the use of these devices and encourages states to enact enabling legislation allowing the use of such devices.
+Detection of impaired drivers is an important component of any impaired driving system.

+New technologies can help streamline impaired driving enforcement and adjudication.
+Passive alcohol sensors, preliminary breath and saliva test devices, roadside evidential testing instruments and in-car video cameras have all been shown to be effective tools for identifying impaired drivers.
+GHSA supports the use of electronic warrants and criminal justice data systems to expedite and improve law enforcement operations generally, and drug impaired driving investigations in particular.